leeoniya/dropcss/README.md

 ---
 ### Introduction

 DropCSS is an exceptionally fast, thorough and tiny ([~8 KB min](https://github.com/leeoniya/dropcss/tree/master/dist/dropcss.min.js)) unused-CSS cleaner; it takes your HTML and CSS as input and returns only the used CSS as output.
 Its custom HTML and CSS parsers are highly optimized for the 99% use case and thus avoid the overhead of handling malformed markup or stylesheets, so you must provide well-formed input.
-There is minimal handling for complex escaping rules, so there will always exist cases of valid input that cannot be processed by DropCSS; for these infrequent cases, please [start a discussion](https://github.com/leeoniya/dropcss/issues), use a previous, larger and slower [0.3.x version](https://github.com/leeoniya/dropcss/releases) that uses heavier but more compliant parsers, or use an alternative CSS cleaner.
+There is minimal handling for complex escaping rules, so there will always exist cases of valid input that cannot be processed by DropCSS; for these infrequent cases, please [start a discussion](https://github.com/leeoniya/dropcss/issues).

 As a bonus, DropCSS will also remove unused `@keyframes` and `@font-face` blocks - an out-of-scope, purely intra-CSS optimization.
 Speaking of which, it's a good idea to run your CSS through a structural optimizer like [clean-css](https://github.com/jakubpawlowicz/clean-css), [csso](https://github.com/css/csso), [cssnano](https://github.com/cssnano/cssnano) or [crass](https://github.com/mattbasta/crass) to re-group selectors, merge redundant rules, etc. It probably makes sense to do this after DropCSS, which can leave redundant blocks, e.g. `.foo, .bar { color: red; }; .bar { width: 50%; }` -> `.bar { color: red; }; .bar { width: 50%; }` if `.foo` is absent from your markup.

-A bit more on this project's backstory & discussions in [/r/javascript](https://old.reddit.com/r/javascript/comments/b3mcu8/dropcss_010_a_minimal_and_thorough_unused_css/) and on [Hacker News](https://news.ycombinator.com/item?id=19469080).
+More on this project's backstory & discussions: v0.1.0 alpha: [/r/javascript](https://old.reddit.com/r/javascript/comments/b3mcu8/dropcss_010_a_minimal_and_thorough_unused_css/), [Hacker News](https://news.ycombinator.com/item?id=19469080) and v1.0.0 release: [/r/javascript](https://old.reddit.com/r/javascript/comments/bb7im2/dropcss_v100_an_exceptionally_fast_thorough_and/).

 ---
 <h3 align="center">Live Demo: <a href="https://codepen.io/leeoniya/pen/LvbRyq">https://codepen.io/leeoniya/pen/LvbRyq</a></h3>